rubenv/sql-migrate/README.md

 import "github.com/rubenv/sql-migrate"
 ```

-Set up a source of migrations, this can be from memory, from a set of files or from bindata (more on that later):
+Set up a source of migrations, this can be from memory, from a set of files, from bindata (more on that later), or from any library that implements [`http.FileSystem`](https://godoc.org/net/http#FileSystem):

 ```go
 // Hardcoded strings in memory: